WomenWhoCodeNYC/Algorithms/howToContribute.md

 * `Free resources!` They go in our [main readme](./README.md)

 ## Got a good `problem`?
 Maybe a sweet `solution`?
-Checkout our latest and greatest [GitGuide](./gitGuide.md) to walk you through submitting your first pull request with your contribution!.
+Checkout our latest and greatest [GitGuide](./gitGuide.md) to walk you through submitting your first pull request with your contribution!
-At the moment we generally structure and namespace our files like so, if you can try to do the same:
+Take note!
+At the moment we generally structure and namespace our files like so:
 ```
 Algorithms(top folder)
   -October-22-2015(Folder, named by the date of event)